yiar/Jazzcode/README.md

 ## [Watch 30sec video](https://youtu.be/dhQ1iShV8ak)

-The long-term idea was for the authentication method could be use in multiple apps, perhaps music apps that musicians regularly use.
+The long-term idea was for the authentication method to be able to be used in multiple apps, perhaps music apps that musicians regularly use.
 To demonstrate Jazzcode we made a simple example app idea it could be applied to which would let a musician store private lyrics they're working on.

 [jazzcodeLogo]()